EntySec/Pwny/README.md

 You can find examples of listeners at `examples/`.

+**NOTE:** To generate loader, you should use [`hsfgen`](https://docs.hatsploit.com/docs/getting-started/using-hsfgen), just make sure that payload is either `<platform>/<arch>/pwny_reverse_tcp` or `<platform>/<arch>/pwny_bind_tcp`.

+## Testing Pwny

+To test Pwny, simply compile `src/main/test.c` (do not forget to change host and port in it) and then execute `examples/listener.py` on attacker and compiled Pwny on target.

+**NOTE:** No loader is needed for testing, do not overcomplicate it!
+To disable in-memory loading add `loader=False` to `open()` in `examples/listener.py`.

 ## Caveats

 The code provided in this repository has not yet been prepared for use in a production environment.
-It can be improved anyways, so any contribution is welcome.
-Unfortunately, most part of the codebase is unstable due to the lack of testing.
+It can be improved, so any contribution is welcome.
 You can even experience memory leaks, so we'll be glad to accept every single PR which is fixing a potential issue.